Born in South Florida, Pete "Chef" Lavezzoli,

 Dead tribute band Crazy Fingers, where he continues as both

 drummer and lead vocalist for the band.
-For over 25 years, Crazy Fingers
+For almost 30 years, Crazy Fingers

 has performed at venues and festivals

 sharing the stage with acts ranging from The Band to Warren Haynes, the Radiators, Jefferson Starship,

 and Ziggy Marley.